CLEP / Natural Sciences

 3. Cell membrane

-Correct Answer: D. Cell wall
+Correct Answer: B. Cell wall

 Explanation: That was an easy one to boost your confidence!
 Cell wall is fully permeable and present in plant cells only.
 It surrounds the cell and helps in maintaining it's shape.
 It is made of cellulose and quite rigid, thus helps in maintaining turgidity of the cell.